zonemaster/zonemaster/docs/public/specifications/tests/Address-TP/address01.md

    3. Name server name and IP address ("Local Use Address").
    4. Name server name and IP address ("Not Globally Reachable").

-2. Obtain the glue address records of each name server for the domain from the parent using the method [Get-Del-NS-Names-and-IPs] and add them to the *Name Server IP* set.
+2. Obtain the glue address records of each name server for the *Child Zone* from the parent using the method [Get-Del-NS-Names-and-IPs] and add them to the *Name Server IP* set.